canjs/can-define/docs/types.propDefinition.md

 }
 ```

-A `get` definition makes the property __computed__ which means it will not be serialized by default.
+A `get` definition makes the property __computed__ which means it will not be enumerable by default.

-@option {can.Map.prototype.define.serialize|Boolean} serialize Specifies the behavior of the
-property when [can.Map::serialize serialize] is called.
+@option {can.Map.prototype.define.serialize|Boolean} serialize Specifies the behavior of the property when [can.Map::serialize serialize] is called.

 By default, serialize does not include computed values.
 Properties with a `get` definition
 are computed and therefore are not added to the result.
 Non-computed properties values are